ankd21portfolio/ai-oncall-investigator/docs/notes/Learning Log - fastAPI,Celery,rabbitMQ.md

 ### Q: Is create_tables() in main.py production-grade?
 **A:** Not really.
 It's acceptable for portfolio/MVP.
 Production uses migration tools.
 Defensible answer: "The design is locked, no schema changes planned.
 Alembic would be overengineering for this scope."

+Interview-ready answers
+Q: How do you manage database schema?
+A: "I use SQLAlchemy ORM with Postgres.
+Tables are created on application startup via metadata.create_all().
+For this MVP, the schema is locked so migrations aren't needed.
+In production, I'd introduce Alembic for versioned migrations."

+Q: How does your app connect to Postgres?
+A: "config.py builds the connection URL from environment variables.
+Inside Docker, containers reach each other by service name — postgres:5432 — not localhost. db.py creates the engine and provides per-request sessions via FastAPI dependency injection."
 ---

 ## Files created today